docker-archive/classicswarm/docs/multihost-networking-tutorial.md

     Name: ab746399f106

-At this point swarm is deployed and all containers run will be run over different nodes.
-Sebian containers can be deploy with the command:
+At this point swarm is deployed and all containers will be running over different nodes.
+Several containers can be deployed with the command:

     user@master:~$ swarm-docker run --rm -it debian bash